Adaptive behavior can produce maladaptive anxiety due to individual differences in experience: Introduction

 In section 2, we illustrate the basic mechanism behind our result using a very simple model borrowed from foraging theory \cite{mcnamara_application_1980} in which an actor must learn by iterative trial and error whether taking some action is unacceptably dangerous or sufficiently safe.
-(Trimmer et al \cite{trimmer2015depression} have recently adapted this model in similar fashion to study clinical depression.)
+(Trimmer et al. \cite{trimmer2015depression} independently developed a related model to study clinical depression.
+Also see Frankenhuis and Panchanathan \cite{frankenhuis2011balancing} as well as \cite{panchanathan2016evolution} for closely related models of developmental plasticity in general.)
 In section 3, we extend the model into the domain of signal detection theory and consider how an actor learns to set the right threshold for responding to an indication of danger.
 In most signal detection models, the agent making the decision is assumed to know the distribution of cues generated by safe and by dangerous situations.
 But where does this knowledge come from?
-Unless the environment is entirely homogeneous in time and space over evolutionary timescales, the distributions of cues must be learned.
+Unless the environment is homogeneous in time and space over evolutionary timescales, the distributions of cues must be learned.
 In our model, therefore, the agent must actively learn how the cues it observes relate to the presence of danger.
-We show that under these circumstances, some members of a population of optimal learners will become overly pessimistic in their interpretations of cues, but few if any will become overly optimistic.
+We show that under these circumstances, some members of a population of optimal learners will become overly pessimistic in their interpretations of cues, but fewer will become overly optimistic.